 Secondly, similarly to ADHD, there is a huge data gap and a lack of research on the matter.
-There simply isn’t enough research about women and genderqueer individuals living with ASD, which means that some potential symptoms and behaviour patterns have not even been diagnosed/uncovered, and therefore cannot even be picked up by clinicians.
+There simply isn’t enough research about women and genderqueer individuals living with ASD, which means that some potential autistic features and behavioural patterns have not even been diagnosed/uncovered, and therefore cannot even be picked up by clinicians.
 However, there is more, even if women manage to name their behaviour as potentially falling within the spectrum, (biased) clinicians often misdiagnose them, where 42% of women are incorrectly told they have mental, personality, or eating disorders.
 Borderline Personality Disorder, Depression and Bipolar Disorder are the most common misdiagnoses.

 Thirdly, there is a lot of stigma surrounding men and boys on the spectrum.
 When people think of men and boys with ASD, they often think of stereotypical behaviour and have a one-dimensional image of what it means to be on the spectrum – yes hello Dr. Sheldon Cooper from Big Bang Theory.
 These outdated and stereotypical understandings of autism may have harmful consequences on the wellbeing and mental health of individuals with ASD, especially for young individuals.

 Lastly, some studies demonstrated that gender identity tends to show more variation and fluidity among people on the spectrum compared to the general population.
 Therefore, research and conceptualisations also have to move beyond a binary understanding of gender differences among people living with ASD in order to be able to support patients adequately.

-Therefore, addressing these issues demand a shift where one’s gender identity is taken into account in understanding the issue faced by an individual, such that researchers and clinicians should work not only on diagnosing women and girls as well as normalising it but also on destigmatising and de-stereotyping men and boys that live with ASD.
+Thus, addressing these issues demand a shift where one’s gender identity is taken into account in understanding the issue faced by an individual, such that researchers and clinicians should work not only on diagnosing women and girls as well as normalising it but also on destigmatising and de-stereotyping men and boys living with ASD.
 More work should also be put into understanding non-binary and genderqueer individuals living with ASD.